 Most of the laboratory studies conducted under RIPS rely on convenience samples of undergraduate students at Vanderbilt.
 The subject pool is typically drawn from both lower-division and upper-division courses in the Department of Political Science (with occasional participation by other departments on campus).
 Students receive course credit for participating in the studies.
 Some RIPS studies have also drawn from campus employees and residents of local towns (who are paid for their participation).

 Mode of Interview

 Studies under RIPS use a self-administered computer-based survey mode.
-Occasionally, investigators have supplemented the computer-based mode with other tasks, including dictator games and paper-and-pencil open-ended responses.
+Occasionally, investigators have supplemented the computer-based mode with other tasks, including dictator games, paper-and-pencil open-ended responses, and behavioral tasks.

 For our computer-based instrumentation, we primarily use Inquisit v3.0, which allows for administration of close-ended and open-ended survey questions as well as presentation of images and video.
 We also use Qualtrics survey software which allows for advanced randomization and branching.